 Ethical business is a nonzero-sum game.
 In other words, you win when your customers win.

 But that doesn’t mean you never spend time outside your comfort zone.

 If you want the sale, ask for it.
 If you want your business to grow, learn some ethical copywriting techniques to help you ask more clearly.

 And if it feels awkward, you might just be growing into the kind of person who knows how to ask for what you want.

-If you want more advice about asking for the sale without sounding like an infomercial, check out our free newsletter, Internet Marketing for Smart People.
-It starts with a 20-part tutorial on marketing that strikes the perfect balance between giving and getting.
+If you want more advice about asking for the sale without sounding like an infomercial, check out our free My Copyblogger content library.
+It includes a 20-part tutorial on marketing that strikes the perfect balance between giving and getting.